rstropek/htl-leo-pro-5/homeworks/0700-city-congestion-charge/part-3-web/readme.md

 **Your job**: Complete the payment management corresponding to the requirements in the code documentation of the web UI.
 You have to implement the following functions:

-* List all payments, that have at least on car detection on the *paid-for-date* (see `GetPaymentsWithDetections` in [*PaymentsController*](CityCongestionCharge.Api/Controllers/PaymentsController.cs)).
+* List all payments, that have at least one car detection on the *paid-for-date* (see `GetPaymentsWithDetections` in [*PaymentsController*](CityCongestionCharge.Api/Controllers/PaymentsController.cs)).
 To do that, complete the Angular component [`payments-with-detections`](CityCongestionCharge.Web/src/app/payments-with-detections).

   ![Payments with detections](payments-with-detections.png)